lsst-dm/despyastro/README.txt

 Minor change to update_DESDM_corners() inside CCD_corners.py to avoid crashing in case the corners cannot be computed.
 Now it simply returns the same header that was input.

+-- version 0.3.9 (Nov 2016)
+Fixed DESDM_corners() function to use ZNAXIS1/ZNAXIS2 when present for fz files